-Once you’ve completed the Walkthrough, you should have a clear idea for what Mininet is and what you might use it for.
-If you are interested in OpenFlow and Software-Defined Networking, you will want to complete the OpenFlow tutorial as well.
+If you are interested in OpenFlow and Software-Defined Networking, you may wish to complete the OpenFlow tutorial as well.
 Good luck, and have fun!

 Option 2: Native Installation from Source

 This option works well for local VM, remote EC2, and native installation.
-It assumes the starting point of a fresh Ubuntu (or, experimentally, Fedora) installation.
-(If you are upgrading from an older Mininet and/or OVS, see notes on removing old versions, below.)
+It assumes the starting point of a fresh Ubuntu, Debian, or (experimentally) Fedora installation.

-We strongly recommend more recent Ubuntu releases, because they support newer versions of Open vSwitch.
-(Fedora also supports recent OVS releases)
+We strongly recommend more recent Ubuntu or Debian releases, because they include newer versions of Open vSwitch.
+(Fedora also includes recent OvS releases.)